carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > > * Run the `docker build -t ...` command
 > > * Test your image with a `docker run ...` command
 > > * Push the image to your own hub account for future retrieval
+> >
+> > This solution uses Ubuntu, but other Linux distributions could be used.
+However, this would also require changing the `apt-get` command to that specific to the chosen distribution such as `yum` for CentOS.
 > {: .solution}
 {: .challenge}